alicekjansson/CIMTimeSeriesGenerator/README.md

 - ID, name, ConformLoadGroup, value1Unit, value2Unit, timeStep

 Timepoints are stored as instances of the RegularTimePoint class which is a consequence of the ConformLoadSchedule inherits attributes from the RegularIntervalSchedule class.
-For each RegulatTimePoint instance the following attributes are added
+For each RegularTimePoint instance the following attributes are added

 - ID, IntervalSchedule, sequenceNumber, value1, value2

-<ins>Note:</ins>  when generating ConformLoadSchedule here, the units are given as [W] and [var] despite actually being [MW] and [Mvar].
+<ins>Note1:</ins>  when generating ConformLoadSchedule here, the units are given as [W] and [var] despite actually being [MW] and [Mvar].
 This is the same implementation as in the ENSTO-E Test Configuration.

-<ins>Note:</ins> For ConformLoadSchedule, timeStep = 3600 for all generated timeseries in the code (hourly values, unit is seconds).
+<ins>Note2:</ins> For ConformLoadSchedule, timeStep = 3600 for all generated timeseries in the code (hourly values, unit is seconds).
 No DateTime type attibutes are added.

-<ins>Note:</ins>  all IDs of new class instances are completely made-up, but in an incremental fashion, e.g., "_load_grp_no2_schedule_tp_id3" is the ID for the fourth timepoint (starting from 0) of the only load schedule instance for LoadGroup instance number 2.
+<ins>Note3:</ins>  all IDs of new class instances are completely made-up, but in an incremental fashion, e.g., "_load_grp_no2_schedule_tp_id3" is the ID for the fourth timepoint (starting from 0) of the only load schedule instance for LoadGroup instance number 2.
 The exception is ConformLoad which inherits the ID from EnergyConsumer.

-<ins>Note:</ins> Using NonConformLoad and associated grouping and scheduling classes would not make any difference in this particular case since one timeseries dataset is assigned to each load rather than having multiple loads being grouped and scaled to one and the same timeseries.
+<ins>Note4:</ins> Using NonConformLoad and associated grouping and scheduling classes would not make any difference in this particular case since one timeseries dataset is assigned to each load rather than having multiple loads being grouped and scaled to one and the same timeseries.

 #### Scheduled Generation